Badgers93/Challenge12Badgers/README.md

 Download the files and type npm install

 ## Usage
-After installation type npm start into the terminal
+After installation type npm run seed in the terminal to seed the database.
+Make sure your database is running.
+Then type npm start in the terminal.

 ## License
 MIT